Vedda: Religion

-The original religion of Veddas is animism.
-The Sinhalized interior Veddahs follow a mix of animism and nominal Buddhism; whereas the Tamilized east coast Veddahs follow a mix of animism and nominal Hinduism with folk influences among anthropologists.
+The original religion of Veddas is polytheistic.
+The Sinhalized interior Veddahs follow a mix of traditional believes and nominal Buddhism; whereas the Tamilized east coast Veddahs follow a mix of traditional believe and nominal Hinduism with folk influences among anthropologists.

 One of the most distinctive features of Vedda religion is the worship of dead ancestors, who are called nae yaku among the Sinhala-speaking Veddas and are invoked for the game and yams.
 There are also peculiar deities unique to Veddas, such as Kande Yakka.

 Veddas, along with the Island's Buddhist, Hindu and Muslim communities, venerate the temple complex situated at Kataragama, showing the syncretism that has evolved over 2,000 years of coexistence and assimilation.
 Kataragama is supposed to be the site where the Hindu god Skanda or Murugan in Tamil met and married a local tribal girl, Valli, who in Sri Lanka is believed to have been a Vedda.

 There are a number of less famous shrines across the island which are sacred to the Veddas as well as to other communities.